 - Go to Menu > Administration.

 - Navigate to Sites & apps.

 - On the left, pick the site or app you want to work with.

 - Ask visitors for consent needs to be turned on because only then you’re showing a consent form on your site.

 - In When visitors don’t consent, you can pick one option:

 - Collect data using a 30-minute cookie: You’ll use a 30-minute cookie to collect session data.
 You won’t recognize new and returning visitors.
+You’ll see data about visitor’s country.
 Visitors’ IP addresses will be fully masked.

-- Collect data without using cookies (beta): You won’t create or store any cookies on visitors’ browsers.
+- Collect data without using cookies: You won’t create or store any cookies on visitors’ browsers.
 Nothing will be stored on visitors` devices.
 You won’t recognize new and returning visitors.
-Visitors’ IP addresses won’t be masked, but you can mask them under Administration > Platform > Privacy settings.
+You’ll see data about visitor’s country.
+Visitors’ IP addresses will be fully masked.

 Note: Some triggers in Tag Manager create cookies to work correctly.
 If you use one of the following conditions in triggers, we’ll set a cookie: